-• a Phytosanitary Certificate issued by the CFIA that bears the following required additional declaration(s):
+- a Phytosanitary Certificate issued by the CFIA that bears the following required additional declaration(s): - iv) 'Alternaria triticina, Magnaporthe oryzae-Triticum pathotype, Puccinia graminis strain Ug 99 and Tilletia indica are not present in Canada' - v) 'The grain in this consignment originates from <insert name of province(s)> that has/have been surveyed and found free of Tilletia controversa' - vi) 'Representative samples of grain from the consignment for export to Australia have been drawn and visually inspected in accordance with official procedures and determined to be free from all species of Trogoderma and free from infestation by stored product pests of biosecurity concern to Australia'. - assurance of conveyance cleanliness could be provided through third party inspection certification or recognition of industry quality management systems that manage contamination risks.
+Transported along the export pathway in conveyances (e.g. railcars, trucks) that have been thoroughly cleaned prior to loading to prevent contamination with imported and/or local whole grain, stock feed or stock feed ingredients, insect pests, and other infestible residues, soil, animal or avian remains, faeces or any other extraneous contamination;

-- iv) 'Alternaria triticina, Magnaporthe oryzae-Triticum pathotype, Puccinia graminis strain Ug 99 and Tilletia indica are not present in Canada' - v) 'The grain in this consignment originates from <insert name of province(s)> that has/have been surveyed and found free of Tilletia controversa' - vi) 'Representative samples of grain from the consignment for export to Australia have been drawn and visually inspected in accordance with official procedures and determined to be free from all species of Trogoderma and free from infestation by stored product pests of biosecurity concern to Australia'. - assurance of conveyance cleanliness could be provided through third party inspection certification or recognition of industry quality management systems that manage contamination risks.
-Transported along the export pathway in conveyances (e.g. railcars, trucks) that have been thoroughly cleaned prior to loading to prevent contamination with imported and/or local whole grain, stock feed or stock feed ingredients, insect pests, and other infestible residues, soil, animal or avian remains, faeces or any other extraneous contamination; - a Canadian Grain Commission's certification of the quality and grade of the wheat, which must comprise only No. 1 or No. 2 CWRS, No. 1 or No. 2 CWHWS, No. 1 CWSWS, No. 1 CPSW or No. 1 CPSR, based on samples drawn during loading of the export vessel. - evidence/official documentation to the effect that wheat has been exported through the Port of Vancouver.
+- a Canadian Grain Commission certificate indicating a class of spring wheat that contains less then 1% foreign material, which must comprise only this class based on samples drawn during loading of the export vessel. - evidence/official documentation to the effect that wheat has been exported through the Port of Vancouver.